finos/open-source-readiness/docs/bok/Artifacts/CLAs-And-DCOs.md

 The article on [Licenses](Licenses) explains _copyright_ in the following way:

 > By default, in many jurisdictions (e.g. the US) the author of software holds the _copyright_ to it, granting them exclusive rights to the work.
-[Wikipedia](https://en.wikipedia.org/wiki/Copyright) describes copyright as follows:
+[Wikipedia](https://en.wikipedia.org/wiki/Copyright)

-## Contributions to Open Source

 ![CLA and DCO vs Licenses](/img/bok/cla-dco.png)